Systems engineer role and why study systems engineering

 A systems engineer’s work focuses on making previously disconnected engineering elements work together in a system.
 These elements are made by other engineers and can include computer code, machine parts, or electronics.

-Due to a systems engineer needing to work with components from different fields of engineering, they need a wide base of knowledge to complete their work effectively.
+Due to a systems engineer role to work with components from different fields of engineering, they need a wide base of knowledge to complete their work effectively.

 What can you expect from a degree in systems engineering?